 Two capital expenditure projects fall within the enumerated categories for reporting requirements on evidence-based interventions.
 The Vocational Training Project is administered through a funding agreement between St. Johns County and the St. Johns County School District.
 The funding agreement is for the renovation and restoration of the former Hastings High School building into a new campus of First Coast Technical College.
 According to the 2020 American Community Survey, census tract 211.01 has lower educational attainment, higher unemployment, and higher poverty rates than St. Johns County and the State of Florida.
-Vocational schools, or sector-based training, is widely supported by research as a pathway for higher-wage jobs in high-demand sectors for workers without a four-year college degree6.
+Vocational schools, or sector-based training, is widely supported by research as a pathway for higher-wage jobs in high-demand sectors for workers without a four-year college degree.
+Once renovated, the facility will have space not only for career technical training for high wage jobs but space for adult education training and early learning and childcare as well.
+The Treasury cites a 2021 National Institute for Early Education Research study and a 2020 Monash University study about the disproportionate impacts of the pandemic on lower income households with respect to childcare and early learning, which in turn limits the parents' ability to remain or reenter the workforce.
+As an enumerated eligible capital expenditure, this multipurpose vocational training center with the co-location of early learning and childcare services provides a unique opportunity to meet the needs of the disadvantaged area of Hastings.